avnet-iotconnect/iotc-python-greengrass-sdk/quickstart/QuickStart_STM32MP135F-DK.md

 11. [Resources](#11-resources)

 ## 1. Introduction
 This guide will walk through the steps to create and demonstrate a Device Health Monitoring application solution on the STM32MP135F-DK.
-The solution utilizes the new AWS Greengrass Nucleus Lite.
+The solution utilizes the new AWS Greengrass nucleus lite.
 Avnet's /IOTCONNECT platform will also be used to streamline all actions that would otherwise be performed in the AWS Console.
 The main tasks that will be performed are as follows:

 1. Create an /IOTCONNECT account
 2. Import an example **Device Template** in /IOTCONNECT
 3. Create a **Greengrass Device** in /IOTCONNECT
-4. Setup **Nucleus Lite** on the target device
+4. Setup **nucleus lite** on the target device
 5. Download and Register a pre-built **Greengrass Component** in /IOTCONNECT
-6. Create a **Firmware** package that defines the **Greengrass Components** deployed to the Nucleus
+6. Create a **Firmware** package that defines the **Greengrass Components** deployed to the nucleus
 7. Deploy the **Firmware** to the target device
 8. View live data and interact with the target device using **Dynamic Dashboards** in /IOTCONNECT